CamilleDang/finalproj1/README.md

 I implemented this algorithm on my own images!

-Here are the original images of varying exposures (from low to high), as well as the resulting images:
+Here are the original images of varying exposures (from high to low), as well as the resulting images:

 <img width="300" src="1_2.jpg"> <img width="300" src="1_4.jpg"> <img width="300" src="1_8.jpg"> <img width="300" src="1_16.jpg"> <img width="300" src="1_32.jpg">